octo-models/octo/README.md

 While `timestep_pad_mask` indicates which observations should be attended to on a timestep level, `pad_mask_dict` indicates which elements of the observation should be attended to within a single timestep.
 For example, for datasets without language labels, `pad_mask_dict["language_instruction"]` is set to `False`.
 For datasets without a wrist camera, `pad_mask_dict["image_wrist"]` is set to `False`.
 For convenience, if a key is missing from the observation dict, it is equivalent to setting `pad_mask_dict` to `False` for that key.
 #### Does `model.sample_actions([...])` return the full trajectory to solve a task?
 Octo was pretrained with an action chunking size of 4, meaning it predicts the next 4 actions at once.
 You can choose to execute all these actions before sampling new ones, or only execute the first action before sampling new ones (also known as receding horizon control).
 You can also do something more advanced like [temporal ensembling](octo/utils/gym_wrappers.py).

+## Updates for Version 1.5
+- Language task tokens are now repeated at every timestep in the context window.
+- Augmented the language instructions in the data with rephrasings from GPT-3.5.
+- Bug fixes:
+  - Turned off dropout in the diffusion head due to incompatibility with layer norm.
+  - Fixed an off-by-one error with the attention mask.
+  - Fixed an issue where different image augmentations did not get fresh random seeds.

 ## Citation